geoarrow/geoarrow-rs/rust/geoarrow-flatgeobuf/src/reader/README.md

 To read with a spatial filter, just call [`select_bbox`][flatgeobuf::FgbReader::select_bbox] or [`select_bbox_seq`][flatgeobuf::FgbReader::select_bbox_seq] instead of `select_all`/`select_all_seq`.
 (Note that `select_bbox` should be faster than `select_bbox_seq`, and should be preferred when the underlying reader supports `Seek`.)

 ## Asynchronous reader

+This example uses the additional `object_store` feature, which exposes the `ObjectStoreWrapper`, allowing you to read from `ObjectStore`-compatible backends like S3, GCS, Azure, or local filesystems.
+However the code will work with any input allowed by `HttpFgbReader`.

 ```rust
 # #[cfg(all(feature = "async", feature = "object_store"))]